namanAnand02/react-100/day-01/notes.md

 - then all we have to do is to update the state.
 - as we update our state, the website will get updated automatically, thats through react.

+- component is like the box and state is like color and number that changes